+There are currently two kinds of Indians.
+Those who have heard ‘Kolaveri’ and those who haven’t.
+Which category do you belong to?
 I had face-un-booked myself last week but when I couldn’t abstain any more, I jumped right back into my account, and came across a link shared by a couple of blogger friends (Deeps and Vampire Brat, for instance).
 The title was ‘kolaveri’ and I opened it with very low expectations, as I am not that big a fan of Dhanush.
 But guess what?
 We have been listening to this very colloquial, crazy, silly song (in loop!!) for the … Continue reading Very Very Kolaveri!

 I started this post as a lazy Wordless Wednesday but simply couldn’t NOT write a couple of lines about it!
 Do take a look at the picture below ….
 And we don’t spare even London!
 What is with our Indian mindset that ‘fair’ people are automatically considered ‘good looking’?
 Why this obsession with fair skin?!
 I have never understood this!
 I know of so many girls/boys who are praised for their ‘beauty’ ONLY because of their skin colour (I say that because they utterly lack other features!).
 Just the same, I know some people, who are truly beautiful, but are not considered … Continue reading Fair or not?